 Note 2: User defined tender account names must be the same name given those accounts (i.e. Diner's Club, Carte Blanc, etc.).
-These names are located in the SETUP|SYSTEM SETUP|MORE button selections in the Store Manager Office.
-By default these fields will all go to an account called User defined.
+These names are located in the SETUP|SYSTEM SETUP|MORE button selections in the Store Manager POS Office.
+By default this field will go to an account called User defined.